Forensic Scientist

 I'm going to be graduating high school in a few months and I'm looking to do forensic science, mostly leaning towards biology and examining.
 I want to know if going to a FEPAC school really matters.

-Asked by Morgan over 6 years ago
+Asked by Morgan about 7 years ago

 I'm sorry but I don't know what a FEPAC school is.